noi-techpark/odh-docs/source/domains.rst

 #.
 The access token can now be used to access protected resources on
    the `resource server`.
-To be able to use the access token, add it as a Bearer token in the Authorization header of the HTTP call. :strong:`Bearer` is a means to use tokens in HTTP transaction.
+To be able to use the access token, add it as a Bearer token in the Authorization header of the HTTP call. :strong:`Bearer` is a means to use tokens in HTTP transactions.
 The complete specification can be found in :rfc:`6750`.
 #.
 If the access token has expired, you'll get a HTTP :literal:`401
    Unauthorized` response.
-In this case you need to request a new access-token, and passing your refresh token in the Authorization header as Bearer token.
+In this case you need to request a new access-token, passing your refresh token in the `Authorization` header as Bearer token.
 As an example, in |odh| datasets Bearer tokens can be inserted in a :command:`curl` call like follows: